Fei-D20/D20_2nd_semester_final_exam_project/Document/Requirement/CASE_Author_idea_generation_tool_Story_line_tool.md

 > Andrej's good example : https://youtu.be/xeIWy3ES9wg?t=60
 >
 > There are
-> ==several levels of event cards==
+> ==several levels of doEvent cards==
-> so that one event card can be under another card.
+> so that one doEvent card can be under another card.
 This means that there can be a hierarchy in each chapter.
-The user must be able to set once all the event cards are placed.
+The user must be able to set once all the doEvent cards are placed.
 The program should offer a number of options.
 > ==1==. save the story for later editing
 > ==2==. print the events chronologically
 > ==3==.
 Export to a text with all events chronologically and in level.